The ways silent struct copies are made

 array[0].IncrementAge();

-The List<T> indexer getter is a method.
-It returns T by value, so accessing list[0] is same as the property case.
-A copy lands in a local, IncrementAge mutates the copy, and the list element is untouched.
+A List<T> indexer (list[0]) is a method too, get_Item, and it returns the element by value.
+So list[0] is the property case all over again: a copy lands in a local, IncrementAge mutates the copy, and the element inside the list never moves.

 1